top of page

 2. Discovering Balance Through Propped Sitting

-At around 4-5 months, babies start practicing balance by sitting with support.
+At around 4-5 months, babies start practising balance by sitting with support.
 You might notice them leaning forward slightly and using their arms (like a tripod) to hold themselves steady.
 This stage helps them learn how to shift their weight and counterbalance their movements.

 3. Strengthening Through Reaching and Playing